-- Turn off phones during class time. - Attend ALL class sessions, especially the group critiques. - Students are expected to finish work for all assignments and projects on time. - Allocate extra time for preparation and clean-up. - Practice good studio etiquette, respectfully use shared work spaces and return shared materials to the proper shelves. - Initiate appointments with the Professor or arts staff outside of class time. - Respond to emails from the professor in a timely manner. - Inform their professors at the beginning of the semester if photos of the student's identity, artwork, works in progress are NOT to be taken and / or used for Bard College Berlin. - Remove all artworks, art materials, and / or any personal belongings before the end of the semester.
+- Turn off phones during class time. - Attend all class sessions punctually and for the full duration, especially critique sessions. - Finish assignments and projects by the due date. - Allocate sufficient time for preparation and clean-up. - Practice good studio etiquette, respectfully use shared work spaces and return shared materials to the proper shelves.

+- Initiate appointments with the Professor or arts staff outside of class time. - Respond to emails from the professor in a timely manner. - Inform the professor at the beginning of the semester if photos of the student's identity, artwork, works in progress are NOT to be taken and / or used by Bard College Berlin. - Remove all artworks, art materials, and / or any personal belongings before the end of the semester.
 Failure to remove works or return spaces clean and empty may result in final grade penalization.
 Donating unrequested artworks and / or art materials is not permitted and will still be considered student property, expected to be removed by your inspection deadline.
 Please contact Studio Arts Manager Joon Park for more information: j.park@berlin.bard.edu